fusionFramework/economy/guide/economy/items/helper.md

 }
 ~~~

-No let's check if he has 3 copies in his safe, this time we'll also check for exceptions:
+Now let's check if he has 3 copies in his safe, this time we'll also check for exceptions:

 ~~~
 try {